install.packages("devtools")

 The Years of Life Lost (YLLs) is a metric that measures the number of years a person would have lived if they had not died prematurely due to a disease or injury.
 YLLs are calculated by subtracting the age at death from the expected age at death in a population without the disease or injury.

-First mentioned in 1947 by Mary Dempsey1 to measure the burden of tuberculosis,YLLs are built to identify areas where improvement is needed to reduce the loss in health status and reduce the probability of death.2 This metric was first calculated in late 1940s (Chapter 2), and defined as Standardized Rate for Mortality in units of Lost Years of Life by William Haenszel.3 The investigation into the leading causes of death led to the development of a measurement, that considered the age at death and compared it with the expected life expectancy.
-This initially led to the understanding that early deaths had a greater impact than those at later ages.
+In the late 1940s (Chapter 2), William Haenszel1 introduced the concept of Standardized Rate for Mortality in units of Lost Years of Life, marking an early attempt to quantify the impact of premature mortality.
+This approach emphasized the importance of considering the age at death and comparing it to the expected life expectancy, highlighting that early deaths have a greater impact than those occurring later in life.
 It was ascertained that accounting for the number of years lost for a group of people would help recognize the potential life lost for a certain cause.
-Since this first approach, some adjustments to the standard death rates were made, leading to a new calculation that considered standardized death rates applied to age-specific factors for specific causes of death.
+Since this first approach, some adjustments to the standard death rates were made, leading to a new calculation that considered standardised death rates applied to age-specific factors for specific causes of death.

 Standard Formula